bcgov/House-Innovations-HOUSNAV/apps/web/README.md

 ### Utilities

 The `/utils` directory contains utility and logic functions used throughout the application.
 This includes functions for parsing the walkthrough data, calculating items and progress, and more.

+### Environment Variables

+There are currently 2 environment variables used in this project.
+Set them to `yes` to enable them.
+They are both helpers related to the development of the application and should not be used in any environment other than local:

+- `NEXT_PUBLIC_SHOW_QUESTION_LABELS` - Displays the question number on the website for each question.
+- `NEXT_PUBLIC_SHOW_LOG_STATE_BUTTON` - Shows a button in the walkthrough footer to log the current answer state of the walkthrough to the console.